crywolfe/distil-app/README.md

 USE
 ===

-The user can, through the API enter a hostname.
-Then, the API will find the associated ip address of that hostname and update the database table accordingly.
+The user can, through the API, enter a hostname.
+Then, the API will find the associated ip address of that hostname through an asynchronous request and update the database table accordingly.

-Note: The IP addresses of many hostnames are dynamic, not static.
+Note: The IP addresses of many requested hostnames are dynamic, not static.

 INSTALLATION
 ============